 Cannabis for multiple sclerosis

 The potential of cannabis to treat multiple sclerosis (MS) has long been debated.
 Although the scientific evidence is far from definitive, many people with MS have found relief from their symptoms through the use of cannabis-based products.
-In this blog post, well take a look at the current research on cannabis and MS, potential benefits, and potential risks associated with its use.
+In this blog post, we’ll take a look at the current research on cannabis and MS, potential benefits, and potential risks associated with its use.

 What is Multiple Sclerosis?